The Story Of Devils Tower National Monument

 Or maybe they needed a better translator.

 In the Lakota language, the word for a “bad god” or an “evil spirit” is wakansica.
 However, the Lakota word for black bear is wahanksica.
-The Lakota are also among the largest Native American communities in the area, so it’s possible that Dodge simply mistranslated the given name without realizing it.
+The Lakota are among the largest Native American communities in the area, so it’s possible that Dodge simply mistranslated the given name without realizing it.
 The mistake altered the history of the region, replacing a name of immense cultural significance with an inaccurate, but catchy, misinterpretation.
 Today, many Native American tribal organizations have proposed that the name be changed to reflect the Tower’s original title and cultural ties.

 STANDING ON SACRED GROUND: CULTURAL DISCOVERY AT DEVILS TOWER